Xilinx/system-controller-app/README.md

 		getvoltage - get the voltage of <target>
 		listpower - lists the supported power targets getpower - get the voltage, current, and power of <target>
-		listworkaround - lists the applicable workaround targets workaround - apply <target> workaround (may requires <value>) listBIT - lists the supported Board Interface Test targets
+		listpowerdomain - lists the supported power domain targets powerdomain - get the power used by <target> power domain listworkaround - lists the applicable workaround targets workaround - apply <target> workaround (may requires <value>) listBIT - lists the supported Board Interface Test targets